padus/ecowitt/readme.md

 ### Features

 - LAN comunication only, no cloud/weather service needed.
-- One Hubitat device for each Ecowitt sensor for easy dashboard tiles and RM rules handling.
+- One Hubitat device for each sensor for easy dashboard tiles and RM rules handling.
 - Ability to combine outdoor sensors such as the WH32, WH40 and WH68 into a virtual PWS (Personal Weather Station) for rich weather tiles.
-- Ability to resynchronize and delete orphaned children at runtime when sensors un unregistered fro the station.
+- Ability to resynchronize and delete orphaned children at runtime when sensors are unregistered.
 - On-the-fly Imperial <-> Metric conversion.
 - Accurate sea level pressure correction using altitude and temperature.
 - Accurate AQI (Air Quality Index) calculation from PM2.5 density.
-- Tile [HTML templates](#templates), which allows endless tiles customization, including displaying multiple attributes in a single tile.
+- Tile [HTML templates](#templates), including displaying multiple attributes in a single tile.

 ### Installation Instructions